-Obviously, the same person created all of the movies, but whether that person was Schiavio or one of his employees, or someone within Barnes' Dublin-based All In Poker operation, remains an unknown.
+Obviously, the same person created all of the movies, but whether that person was Schiavio, one of his employees, or someone within Barnes' Dublin-based All In Poker operation, remains an unknown.

-What we do know, for certain, is that Schiavio spent much of 2005 recruiting for his downlines, but once the All In Poker room went live and was fully exposed as perhaps the 70th in a large family of Prima skins, the rate of enrollment through Schiavio's site may have decreased, rather than increased.
-With the poker room in full view, knowledgeable poker people could then recognize it for the play on the World Series of Poker's goodwill that it was.
+What we do know for certain is that Schiavio spent much of 2005 recruiting players for his downlines, but once the All In Poker room went live and was fully exposed as perhaps the 70th in a large family of Prima skins, the rate of enrollment through Schiavio's site may have decreased rather than increased.
+With the poker room in full view, knowledgeable poker people could then recognize it for the play on the World Series of Poker's brand-related goodwill that it was.
 Some thought it was still a decent concept (and signed up), while others thought it was a cheap hustle and said so.

-One indirect measure of the rate of increase is to measure new signups to the wsop.com "forums" area, which has of late fallen into a den of bulletin-board bot postings hawking pseudo-Canadian pharms, cheap mortgages, and the ubiquitous links to porn.
-But aside from at least two blatant spammers who signed up over and over again, one always tagging his new entries with a "Mongolia" address, here's how signups for the wsop.com forums area have progressed for the last twenty months:
+One indirect measure of the rate of increase is to measure new signups to the wsop.com forums area, which has of late fallen into a den of bulletin-board bot postings hawking pseudo-Canadian pharms, cheap mortgages, and ubiquitous links to porn.
+Aside from at least two blatant spammers who signed up over and over again, one always tagging his new entries with a "Mongolia" address, here's how signups for the wsop.com forums area have progressed for the last twenty months:

 02/05: 2 (not including three of Schiavio's admin accounts)

 Two things are immediately obvious.
-First, the biggest months for new sign-ups into this "forums" area came while the 2005 World Series of Poker was in progress (July and August), indicating referred interest from that poker event.
-Second, there was a marked drop-off after the November debut of the All In Poker online room itself.
+First, the biggest months for new sign-ups into the forums area came while the 2005 World Series of Poker was in progress in mid-summer, indicating referred interest from that poker event.
+Second, there was a marked dropoff after the November debut of the All In Poker online room itself.

-It's not fair to assume that the above is a direct correlation of new signups to All In Poker as a whole, nor even of all new signups through Schiavio's wsop.com portal alone; these wsop.com forums were increasingly overrun by spammers --- likely as attracted by the letters "WSOP" as anyone else --- and are all but abandoned today.
-They were unimportant.
-Schiavio kept right on signing up new people and adding them to his downline; it's not inconceivable that he even had multiple downlines.
-He had special recruiting interest in poker discussion forums, podcasts, and other poker-community groups, believing, as all good MLM-ers do, that word-of-mouth is the best way to spread a neat, new concept.
+It's not fair to assume that the above is a direct correlation of new signups to All In Poker as a whole, nor even of all new signups through Schiavio's wsop.com portal alone; these wsop.com forums were increasingly overrun by spammers -- likely as attracted by the letters "WSOP" as anyone else -- and they are all but abandoned today.
+They were relatively unimportant.
+Schiavio kept right on signing up new people and adding them to his downline; it's not inconceivable that he had multiple downlines.
+He had special recruiting interests in poker discussion forums, podcasts, and other poker-community groups, believing, as all good MLM-ers do, that word-of-mouth is the best way to spread a neat, new concept.

-Barnes had quickly built up All In Poker's Dublin-based support staff to 30 workers or more, and spent money that a site giving back up to 51% of the rake it had generated probably would have been better off reinvesting.
-Barnes thought nothing of attending several business conferences on All In Poker's dime, or, reportedly, of travelling to the 2006 World Series of Poker in "support" of a player who had won a seat to the WSOP Main Event through a Microgaming (Prima) qualifying event.
-Meanwhile, the network itself was suffering connectivity issues, crashing repeatedly over the early summer months, with little or no explanations (or in some cases, refunds) coming through from All In Poker support.
+Barnes had quickly built up All In Poker's Dublin-based support staff to 30 workers or more and spent money that a site giving back up to 51% of the rake it had generated probably would have been better off reinvesting.
+Barnes thought nothing of attending several business conferences on All In Poker's dime, or, reportedly, of traveling to the 2006 World Series of Poker in "support" of a player who had won a seat to the WSOP Main Event through a Microgaming (Prima) qualifying event.
+Meanwhile, the network itself was suffering connectivity issues, crashing repeatedly over the early summer months with little or no explanation (or in some cases, refunds) coming through from All In Poker support.

 Then came the moment of truth that seems to always happen with pyramid schemes crashing back to earth.
 In early summer of 2006, participating players suddenly found that their downline-generated payments had been slashed by up to 90%; many stopped receiving payments entirely.
 Even Schiavio's payments were withheld under Barnes' say-so, dropping from something approaching $10,000 a month to a figure said to be under one grand.
-One of the major investors in the site had pulled out, the mandatory payments to Microgaming needed to be made --- which may explain some of the connectivity problems, at that --- and the funds earmarked for downline redistribution were simply never sent as promised.
+One of the major investors in the site had pulled out, the mandatory payments to Microgaming needed to be made (which may explain some of the connectivity problems at that) and the rakeback funds earmarked for downline redistribution were simply never sent as promised.

 Even people with direct e-mail access to Paul Barnes received no reply to their inquires, no explanation of what was going on with the site.
 Finally, at the end of August, 2006, e-mails went out to players notifying them that as of September 22, 2006, All In Poker would cease operations.
 "Unfortunately," went the missive, "our multi-level-marketing model has not been taken up by enough members to make the business sustainable."
 Deposits were no longer accepted, players had until September 22 to withdraw their remaining online bankrolls, and All In Poker was scheduled for its terminal trip to the trash heap.